 But… to sum it up: it works, it’s easy, and it gives you a second chance!

-Today I will show you how to setup a retargeting campaign for Facebook Video Ads, specifically for targeting website traffic.
+Today I will show you how to set up a retargeting campaign for Facebook Video Ads, specifically to target website traffic.

 Get your Pixels straight!

 Before you can start running retargeting campaigns to website visitors you need to install a pixel.
 This is a piece of code, similar to the Remarketing tag that is needed for doing remarketing on Youtube.

 Until recently there were 2 kinds of pixels on Facebook:

 - you need to install this to be able to start creating lists of people who have visited your website.

 - you have ONE unique Custom Audience pixel for your entire Facebook Ad account and you can install it on any page on your website that you want to track.

 - you can find more info on how to install it here.

 2. The Conversion Tracking pixel